ShZil/network-utilities/Scanner/README.md

 [20:42] Changed the colour of Save Screen's buttons (when hovered) to reddish, to fit with the RGB theme of the project.

+[20:46] "The View screen should have a well-positioned Pages widget."
+It does now.